Pandas#

 Problem Setup#

-Within Leeds centre there is an air pollution monitoring station.
-We are going to use the real data from the station to guide you through building and analysing a simple machine learning algorithm, using three popular python packages.
+Within the centre of Leeds there is an air pollution monitoring station.
+We are going to use the real data from the station to guide you through building and analysing a simple machine learning algorithm, using three popular Python packages.

 Leeds Air Pollution Monitoring Station#